 Neurotransmitter imbalances have also been investigated in relation to anhedonia.
 Dopamine is of particular interest due to its involvement in reward pathways as well as the fact that it is expressed in high quantities in the nucleus accumbens.

-In fact, reduced dopamine expression in the ventral striatum of depressed people was found to correlate well with anhedonia severity but not depressive symptoms overall.
+In fact, reduced dopamine expression in the ventral striatum of depressed people was found to correlate well with anhedonia severity but

 Dopamine’s relationship with anhedonia and reward is a complex one, though.
 Reduced dopamine levels in different parts of the brain can have different effects.